-Admission to the National Museum of Natural History is free.
-Its regular hours are 10 a.m. to 5:30 p.m., but hours are extended during the summer with a closing time of 7:30 p.m.
+The Museum of Natural History is centrally located in Washington, DC on the National Mall.
+Like all Smithsonian Institution museums, admission is free.
+Its regular hours are 10 a.m. – 5:30 p.m., but hours are extended during the spring and summer with a closing time of 7:30 p.m.
 The museum is open every day of the year except Dec.
 25. The most convenient way to reach the museum is via public transportation.
 Public parking is scarce, but there are parking spaces available for visitors with disabilities.
-If using Metrorail, take the Orange or Blue line to the Smithsonian station and use the Mall exit.
+If using Metrorail, take the Orange or Blue lines to the Smithsonian station and use the Mall exit.
 If taking Metrobus, use the 32, 34 or 36 routes.

 What’s inside the National Museum of Natural History?

 The museum contains some of the most famous artifacts in the world.
 The Janet Annenberg Hooker Hall of Geology, Gems and Minerals has the supposedly cursed Hope Diamond on display.
 Meanwhile, Q?rius, the museum’s education center, offers teens and tweens a lab where they can make their own scientific discoveries.